jundalisay/superb/content/en/superphysics/principles/chapter-04.md

 ---
+title: "Desire and the Two Forces"
-title: "Everything is an Idea"
+# title: "Everything is an Idea"
 #, Propelled by Feelings
+heading: "Chapter 2"
-heading: "Inside the Matrix or the Mind of the Brahma"
+# heading: "Inside the Matrix or the Mind of the Brahma"
 date: 2020-01-02
-image: /photos/idea.jpg
+image: /photos/yinyang.jpg
-description: "Everything in existence is an idea of the Creator of that existence"
+description: "Everything in existence is created by the two forces"
+# an idea of the Creator of that existence
 linkb: /superphysics/principles/matrix
 linkbtext: "we're-in-a-matrix"
 linkf: /superphysics/principles/feelings
 linkftext: The Nature of Feelings
 author: Juan
 icon: /icons/sp.png
-tags: ['David Hume', 'Self']
+tags: ['Lao Tzu', 'Yin Yang']
 # categories: ['Superphysics']
-alises:
-  /articles/superphysics/everything-is-an-idea/
 comments:
   - img: "/avatars/huong.jpg"
     content: "Appreciate the deep insights!"
     commentdate: 2022-04-01
 ---

-The [previous post](/superphysics/principles/matrix/) explained that the Creator of the universe created the universe from Its Own metaphysical ideas and feelings, just as a novelist writes a novel from a stream of ideas and feelings coming from his metaphysical mind.
+The previous chapter explained that the Creator of the universe created the universe from Its Own metaphysical ideas and feelings, just as a novelist writes a novel from a stream of ideas and feelings coming from his metaphysical mind.

 The purpose of ideas is to create experience.